You may need (or want) to run Windows, or other operating systems, alongside Mac OS X, and

 Fusion also supports some 3-D games, though the support is limited to older DirectX 8.1 games.
 Fusion’s

-list only 11 supported games, all much older than the 40 or so listed on Parallels’ site.
+release notes list only 11 supported games, all much older than the 40 or so listed on Parallels’ site.
 (Fusion 1.1, now in beta, will add support for DirectX 9.0, which should expand the list of supported games.)
 I was able to find and run demos for a few of the games on the list, and they worked reasonably well—my steering wheel worked in the driving games, for instance, though the force feedback did not.
 If you really want to play games on your Windows Mac, though, Apple’s Boot Camp provides the best performance.

 Fusion includes excellent USB 2.0 support, so you shouldn’t have any trouble with most third party devices—not even products such as GPS receivers and Windows Mobile phones.
 I wasn’t able to get my Wacom tablet working in the Windows XP virtual machine; a search of the VMware forums revealed that this is a known issue.